Orsus Zoktavir, The Butcher of Khardov

 - He can win via attrition, by keeping his troops alive via Iron Flesh, and increasing their hitting power through Fury and his feat.

 - Thanks to his peerless combat capabilities, he himself also has strong board controlling in himself, which can be used extensively in scenarios.
 Enemies will rarely risk coming closer, when he's in position to retaliate.
-You still must be vary of assassinations, though.
+You still must be wary of assassinations, though.

 - His feat makes everything stronger - and seemingly harmless attacks now can have unexpected assassination potential too.

 - Mad Dog - with FT, it can reliably hit DEF 19 models with trample.

 - Marauder - a nice combo strike, which gets all the more accurate with FT

 - Devastator and Demolisher - both can trample around, or slam, keeping their ARM at max level.